 Fees for early termination.
 Early termination fees only apply to TDS subscribers that have subscribed under fixed term contracts, in accordance with the terms of those contracts.

-Practices for resolving end-user and edge provider complaints and questions.
 End users or edge providers with complaints or questions should contact TDS Customer Service at (877) 422-5282.